SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Note that the node.valid/node.ready signals follows the same conventions than the :doc:`../stream`'s ones .

-The Node controls (valid/ready/cancel) and status (isValid, isReady, isCancel, isFiring, ...) signals are created on demande.
+The Node controls (valid/ready/cancel) and status (isValid, isReady, isCancel, isFiring, ...) signals are created on demand.
-So for instance you can create pipeline with no backpresure by never refering to the ready signal.
+So for instance you can create pipeline with no backpressure by never referring to the ready signal.
 That's why it is important to use status signals when you want to read the status of something and only use control signals when you to drive something.

 Here is a list of arbitration cases you can have on a node. valid/ready/cancel define the state we are in, while isFiring/isMoving result of those :